enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## 5      6.50297e-10 1.11312e-06
     ## 6      6.35694e-05 5.44487e-02

-We have to extract the SNPs locations from the ID used by GTEx:
+We have to extract the genomic locations of the SNPs from the IDs used by GTEx:

 ``` r
 locs <- strsplit(gtex_blood$variant_id, "_")